 As described above, the NTSB has determined organizing part 831 into mode-specific subparts would be helpful to NTSB investigators, party participants, and the public.
 Therefore, it is proposing new subparts B, C, D and E, respectively.
-The NTSB proposes moving the portions referencing mode-specific responsibilities, such as the existing version of § 831.2(a), which is titled “Aviation” and contains three lengthy paragraphs, to various sections within the proposed new subpart B. Similarly, the NTSB proposes dividing and relocating portions of the existing version of § 831.2(b), titled “Surface,” which currently states the NTSB is responsible for the investigation of railroad and pipeline accidents in which a fatality or in which substantial property damage has occurred, or which involve a passenger train.
+The NTSB proposes Start Printed Page 47073moving the portions referencing mode-specific responsibilities, such as the existing version of § 831.2(a), which is titled “Aviation” and contains three lengthy paragraphs, to various sections within the proposed new subpart B. Similarly, the NTSB proposes dividing and relocating portions of the existing version of § 831.2(b), titled “Surface,” which currently states the NTSB is responsible for the investigation of railroad and pipeline accidents in which a fatality or in which substantial property damage has occurred, or which involve a passenger train.
 The regulation includes a reference to 49 CFR part 840.
 In addition, the regulation states the NTSB is responsible for major marine casualties and marine accidents involving a public and non-public vessel, or involving Coast Guard functions (under 49 CFR part 850).
 Regarding highway accidents, the regulation states the NTSB is responsible for accidents involving railroad grade-crossing events, the investigation of which is selected in cooperation with the States.

 49 CFR 831.2(b) (footnote omitted).
 The NTSB proposes moving each mode-specific listing in paragraph (b) to its mode-specific subpart.

 The NTSB proposes the addition of a new subpart titled “Aviation Investigations,” composed of four sections mostly derived from existing text within part 831.

 Section 831.20 Responsibility of NTSB in Aviation Investigations